 Automated Transfer Rules

 Automated Transfer Rules tells Auto FTP Manager what

 Auto FTP Manager execute the profile according to these rules.
 In the Automated

 Transfer and Delete, Synchronize or Delete.
-Delete options helps you to choose whilch files to delete.
+Delete options helps you to choose which files

 - Decide the Conflict resolution method that needs to be applied when file

 - Include only important files by configuring filters.
 Auto FTP Manager will choose only these files

 - Run the same profile at a particular time by configuring the schedule.